-Halloween presents a myriad of safety dilemmas, especially to the unaware and unprepared.
-The following tips should serve to create awareness of preventing problems caused by the main safety hazards lurking in the shadows on Halloween.
+While it’s a festive day kids of all ages anticipate every year, Halloween also presents a myriad of safety dilemmas, especially to the unaware and unprepared.
+The following tips serve to create awareness for the problems caused by the main safety hazards lurking in the shadows on Halloween.

-1. Eye Safety: Everyone tends to get a little crazy on Halloween, so avoid unnecessary eye emergencies by adhering to the following eye safety tips.
+1. Eye Safety: Many people get a little crazy on Halloween, so avoid unnecessary eye emergencies by adhering to the following eye safety tips.

 - Use caution with masks, wigs & eye patches that can block visibility or irritate eyes.

 - Use only hypo-allergenic face make-up & keep make-up out of eyes.

 - Avoid carrying sharp objects (swords, wands, etc.) with costumes, especially when walking in the dark.

 - Carry a small flashlight when trick-or-treating to avoid trips & falls.